apoorvt95/TurtleBot-Food-Delivery-System/README.md

 6) Run astar.py.
 This script tries to find a plan for the turtlebot.
 If it finds plans, it sends navigation commands to the turtlebot using pid controller.
 7) If a plan is generated, the turtle will start moving to the requirement location.

-## DEMO
+## Demo
-Please refer to this short [demo video](https://youtu.be/Wmlp68KuTkI)
+Please refer to [this](https://youtu.be/Wmlp68KuTkI) demo video

 ## Future work
 * Adding obstacles
 * Simulating same problem in different types of environments (non-observable, partially observable, stochastic, non-stochastic)

-## Resources
+## Additional Resources
-The AAIR lab has various projects posted on their github.
-Check those [out](https://github.com/AAIR-lab/planning)
+The AAIR lab  at ASU has various projects posted on their github page.
+Please check them out [here](https://github.com/AAIR-lab/planning)